GroundZero6699/GroundZero6699/README.md

 - 👋 Hi, I’m @GroundZero6699
 - 👀 I’m interested in coding and development
-- 🌱 I’m currently learning c# and blender
+- 🌱 I’m currently learning c#, javascript and blender
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...